simatt99/portMASTER/Readme.md

 and only shows the ports that need to be patched over.
 The commands folder Contains the HPE commands, which can be just copied and pasted, no need for Explanation as HPE is another section of hardware.

+### Examples:
+There are example files that are loaded into the input folder, and its respective outputs are in the output folder, although when the program runs your cutsheets once processed will be moved into the Completed folder.